 If you’re looking for an intra-workout that contains a large mix of ingredients to support your workout, you may like In-Kaged by Kaged Muscle.
 Each serving contains 5g of BCAAs to support your muscles, electrolytes to prevent dehydration and muscle cramps, and a variety of other energy-producing ingredients for a solid price.

 PhD Nutrition’s Intra BCAA mix provides you with a great balance of BCAAs, protein, and electrolytes.
 It supports every aspect of your workout without waffling with unnecessary ingredients.

-If you’re an athlete and want something that’s banned substance tested, Reflex Nutrition’s BCAA Intra Fusion, In-Kaged, Optimum Nutrition’s Gold Standard, and Bulk Powders Endure are all safe choices.
+If you’re an athlete and want something that’s banned substance tested, Reflex Nutrition’s BCAA Intra Fusion, In-Kaged, Optimum Nutrition’s Gold Standard, and Bulk Endure are all safe choices.